sheetaljoshi/istio-samples/addons/eks/README.md

 # Telemetry Addons

-This directory contains sample deployments of various addons that integrate with Istio.
+This directory contains sample deployments of various addons/eks that integrate with Istio.
 While these applications are not a part of Istio, they are essential to making the most of Istio's observability features.

 The deployments here are meant to quickly get up and running, and are optimized for this case.
 As a result,